-What are the typical departure and arrival dates for Host Students coming to the U.S?
+What are the typical departure and arrival dates for Hosted Participants coming to the U.S?

-The exact arrival and departure dates vary from year to year, but you can expect the NH cycle students (non-Sponsored Programs) students to arrive during the Wednesday/Thursday of the first or 2nd week of August.
+The exact arrival and departure dates vary from year to year, but you can expect the NH cycle participants (non-Sponsored Programs) to arrive during the Wednesday/Thursday of the first or 2nd week of August.

-Semester students depart on the second week of January.
+Semester participants typically depart on the second week of January.

 Where can I find travel information on our participants?

 Our AFS Sending Partners are responsible for booking the international arrival and return information for their students.
 Once the travel has been confirmed, our Partners will put the travel into Global Link, which you can view via MyAFS.

 Our Travel Department closely monitors our AFS students traveling, whether they are arriving into or departing the US.
 There will always be an AFS volunteer or staff member either on-site or on-call to help in case of a travel emergency.
 Participants who are traveling have also been given emergency contact numbers they can use in case they have any questions.

 In some cases, AFS volunteers will be on-site to support with transit.
 For other airports, participants can transit behind security, so AFS volunteers and/or staff will be on-call should participants experience missed connections or flight cancellations.